✔ No account fees or minimums ✔ Up to 4.20% APY

 1. Removing Monthly Subscriptions

-Streaming and subscription services can seem like a money-saver.
-After all, spending $15 a month on Netflix is a bargain compared to spending $100 a month on cable.
-The problem is that many people end up paying for subscriptions they don’t use.
-That can include streaming services, gym memberships, subscriptions for apps or financial products like credit reporting, magazine subscriptions, and other recurring memberships.
+Streaming and subscription services can seem like a money-saver if it allows you to cut the cable cord.
+The problem is these monthly fees can add up, and many people end up paying for subscriptions they don’t use.
+That can include not only streaming services bit also gym memberships, subscriptions for apps or financial products like credit reporting, magazine subscriptions, and other recurring memberships.

 Auditing your subscription services can help you find ones that you aren’t using and can afford to cut out.
 Even eliminating $25 or $50 a month in unnecessary subscriptions can free up money that you can use for something else.